PlqnK/docker-home-services-host/README.md

 - [Jackett](https://github.com/Jackett/Jackett): A proxy server that helps interface PVR apps (Radarr, Sonarr, Lidarr etc.) and your BitTorrent trackers.
 - [NZBHydra 2](https://github.com/theotherp/nzbhydra2): A meta search software for NZB indexers, you can configure and then search all your NZB indexers in one place.
 - [Sonarr](https://sonarr.tv/), [Radarr](https://radarr.video/) and [Lidarr](https://lidarr.audio/): PVR programs for managing TV Shows, Movies and Music respectively.
 They will automatically monitor, grab and send the wanted file to a specified binary newsreader or BitTorrent downloader then rename and organize the resulting download according to your own preferences.
-- [Ombi](https://ombi.io/): Give your users the hability to request missing media content.
+- [Ombi](https://ombi.io/): Give your users the ability to request missing media content.
 - [Plex Media Server](https://www.plex.tv/): Plex is a centralised media server solution that let's you organize your personal video, music, and photo collections and streams them to all of your devices with a consistent interface.
 - [Tautulli](https://tautulli.com/): Tautulli is a 3rd party application that runs alongside a Plex Media Server instance to monitor activity and track various statistics that Plex doesn't show in it's own interface.
-- [Nextcloud](https://nextcloud.com/): Nextcloud is a suite of client-server software for creating and using file hosting services.
+- [Nextcloud](https://nextcloud.com/): It's a suite of client-server software for creating and using file hosting services.
 It is functionally similar to Google Drive, although Nextcloud is free and open-source, allowing anyone to self-host an instance.
-- [Collabora Online](https://www.collaboraoffice.com/collabora-online/): A powerfull web-based LibreOffice suite that features collaborative editing.
+- [Collabora Online](https://www.collaboraoffice.com/collabora-online/): A powerfull web-based LibreOffice suite that features collaborative editing that can integrated in Nextcloud.

 ## Context of my personnal setup